canonical/sdcore-upf-k8s-operator/terraform/README.md

 The module uses the [Terraform Juju provider][Terraform Juju provider] to model the charm deployment onto any Kubernetes environment managed by [Juju][Juju].

-The base module is not intended to be deployed in separation (it is possible though), but should rather serve as a building block for higher level modules.
+The module can be used to deploy the UPF separately as well as a part of a higher level module, depending on the deployment architecture.

 ## Module structure